Solo exploration for late season orchids

 Nearly 10am, so we make tracks toward our next location.
 On Stirling Range Drive, we make a split second decision to pull over on the side of the road.
 We manage to find a few orchids on the side of the road.

-We jump back in the Triton and move a few hundred metres down the road before stopping at a spot that had seen a bushfire some time in the last year.
+We jump back in the Triton.
+We move a few hundred metres down the road.
+We stop at a spot that had seen a bushfire sometime in the last year.
 Let us see if this has triggered orchids to grow for us to find.

-Now it nearly 11am so onwards we travel, with our next stop being Talyuberlup Picnic Area.
-First up we check the picnic area side of the road then we head up the Talyuberlup Peak trail a wee bit, before scrambling back to the triton.
+Now it nearly 11am so onward we travel, with our next stop being Talyuberlup Picnic Area.
+First, we check the picnic area side of the road.
+Then, we head up the Talyuberlup Peak trail a wee bit.
+Finally, we scramble back to the Triton.
 As we had hoped, orchids are found.

-Time to consider lunch, so we move onwards to White Gum Flat picnic area.
+Time to consider lunch, so we move onward to White Gum Flat picnic area.
 We have a bite to eat and then go exploring the nearby area.
 We don’t venture to far before we find orchids.
 This time round we actually cross the road and find further orchids including new ones for the day.
 Turns out the King spider orchid is a new species for us, so that was an exciting find.

-Still more of this National Park to check out so onwards we go.
-At the intersection of Red Gum Pass Road we turn left and check out some locations along the roadside.
+Still more of this National Park to check out so onward we go.
+At the intersection of Red Gum Pass Road, we turn left and check out some locations along the roadside.
 We found a few orchids including some new ones for the day.

-We now head north along Red Gum Pass Road and make a quick stop into the picnic area, where we find a few orchids but move further north to another road side location where orchids are located as well.
+We now head north along Red Gum Pass Road.
+We make a quick stop into the picnic area, where we find a few orchids.
+Then, we move further north to another roadside location where orchids are located as well.

 We eventually reach Salt River Road and turn right.
-However we soon pull over at Salt Lake Nature Reserve for an explore, but after a quick check not much is located so we move on to Camel Lake Nature Reserve, with a road side stop along the way.
-At this final stop we are lucky to find some new orchid species for the day as well as previously found ones.
-Photos of all those found at the locations along the way were taken to record their discovery near the northern boundary of the National Park.
+We soon pull over at Salt Lake Nature Reserve to explore.
+After a quick check, we do not locate much.
+So, we move on to Camel Lake Nature Reserve.
+We make a roadside stop along the way.
+At this final stop, we are lucky to find some new orchid species for the day.
+We also find previously discovered ones.
+We took photos of all the orchids found at the locations.
+This was done to record their discovery near the northern boundary of the National Park.

 Wowsers, they were amazing first time locations for orchids.
 13 possible species and 1 hybrid found, however we must move on as it’s past 4.30pm and we still have nearly 50kms to our planned destination.
-We arrive at Chirelillup Nature Reserve, set up camp and whilst Deb lights the campfire I have a very quick scout around in the waning sunlight.
+We arrive at Chirelillup Nature Reserve.
+We set up camp.
+Whilst Deb lights the campfire, I have a very quick scout around in the waning sunlight.

 25/09/2020 …..
 Peak Charles Long Weekend – Day 1